On Le Jan-Sznitman's stochastic approach to the Navier-Stokes equations: Stochastic cascade setup and minimal cascade solution

-Therefore, $\chi$ satisfies (nFNS) on $Q$. \end{proof} At this point, given the initial data, one can construct solutions to (nFNS) in two different ways: by either \eqref{eq:822191} or \eqref{eq:511211}.
-We refer to the two solutions loosely as \emph{cascade solutions} due to the nature of the constructions.
+At this point, given the initial data, one can construct solutions to \eqref{nFNS} in two different ways: by either \eqref{eq:822191} or \eqref{eq:511211}.
+We refer to the two solutions as \emph{cascade solutions} due to the nature of the constructions.
 A natural question is whether they coincide with each other.
 Under mild assumptions on the integrability, it will be shown that they indeed coincide with each other and are given as the pointwise limit of the Picard's iteration

 where ${U}(w)=e^{-t|\xi|^2}w$ and